nubot-nudt/simatch/README.md

 `rosrun coach4sim cyan_coach.sh` or `rosrun coach4sim magenta_coach.sh`

 > **NOTE:**
-> You could change some parameters in sim_config file and relaunch all modules again.
+> 1. You could change some parameters in sim_config file and relaunch all modules again.
+> 2. You might not watch the robots doing anything because the movement part in 'nubot_control' package is removed.
+You might need to write some codes by yourself.

 ### With several computers